creativedotdesign/tofino/assets/README.md

 ## manifest.json

 Contains arrays of JS and CSS files which are concatinated using gulp.

-Contains an array of paths used by the gulp file.
+Contains an array of paths used by `gulpfile.js`.

-Update the devUrl for use with the gulp watch task (uses browserSync proxy).
+Update the `devUrl` for use with the gulp watch task (uses browserSync proxy).

 ## /fonts